Jamie Turndorf Ph.D.

 Whether you’re getting it off your chest, venting, expressing yourself, airing your feelings or “just being honest," the truth about honesty is that honesty is not always the best policy.

-What’s more, continuing on the path of full disclosure can actually put a permanent closure on your relationships!
+What’s more, continuing on the path of full disclosure can actually bring permanent closure to your relationships!

 The reality is we don’t need knives or guns to mortally wound those closest to us.
 Words cut like knives and it’s easy to bury your relationship with the verbal cuts of a “truthful” tongue.